bandusix/bandusix.github.io/_posts/Knowledge/2018-1-25-3 Ways To Calculate User Retention Rate.md

 keywords: 留存,Retention Rate, Rolling Retetion, Range Retention
 ---

-## The 3 most popular methods are classic, range, and rolling retention.
+## The 3 most popular methods are classic, range, and rolling retention

 **Classic retention**, also known as Day N or Retention by Day, is the percent of new users who come back on a specific day.